particle-iot/docs/src/content/reference/device-os/firmware.md

 _Before 1.5.0:_ Variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
 When using the [`AUTOMATIC`](#automatic-mode) system mode, make sure you register your cloud variables as early as possible in the `setup()` function, before you do any lengthy operations, delays, or things like waiting for a key press.
 Calling `Particle.variable()` after the registration information has been sent does not re-send the request and the variable will not work.

+String data has a maximum size of 255 to 1024 bytes of UTF-8 characters; see [API Field Limits](/reference/device-os/firmware/#overview-of-api-field-limits) as the limit varies depending on Device OS version and sometimes the device.
 String variables must be UTF-8 encoded.
 You cannot send arbitrary binary data or other character sets like ISO-8859-1.
 If you need to send binary data you can use a text-based encoding like [Base64](https://github.com/rickkas7/Base64RK).

 Prior to 0.4.7 firmware, variables were defined with an additional 3rd parameter to specify the data type of the variable.
 From 0.4.7 onward, the system can infer the type from the actual variable.
 Additionally, the variable address was passed via the address-of operator (`&`).
 With 0.4.7 and newer, this is no longer required.